From the 1st October 2018, the rules around HMO licensing have changed.

 Failure for owners to apply for a HMO license could result in prosecution, a criminal record, and a fine of up to £20,000, and other sanctions such as Rent Repayment orders or Management Orders.
 A Rent Repayment Order means an owner may have to repay the rent for the time the property is unlicensed.

-For more information and for details of how to apply for a HMO licence please go to the Council webpage: Application for HMO Licence & Fee for HMO’s
+For more information and for details of how to apply for a HMO licence please go to the Council webpage: Application for HMO Licence & Fee for HMO’s (see link in box to the right side of the page).

 A HMO licence is usually valid for five years.
 A HMO licence will be needed for each property and is not transferable.